We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Of course, Disney wants you to spend money with them, not with off-site hotels.
 Because of this, there are some benefits of staying at a Disney resort.

 Unfortunately for all of us, some of these benefits are dwindling.
 When Disney World reopened after lockdown, many benefits did not return.
 Some are now slowly returning, but many are either discontinued or will never look the same.

 I sincerely hope that Disney brings back more benefits soon, as it’s getting harder and harder to justify spending the extra money on a Disney resort.

 Early Theme Park Entry

 Once upon a time, this was called Extra Magic Hours.
 This was one of the many things that disappeared following lockdown.

-As a replacement, Disney announced Early Theme Park Entry, which begins on October 1, 2021.
+As a replacement, Disney announced Early Theme Park Entry, which began on October 1, 2021.
 The basic gist of Early Theme Park Entry is that Disney resort guests are allowed to enter any of the Disney parks 30 minutes prior to park opening.

 Each guest must have a park ticket and a park pass reservation for that park, but other than that, all Disney resort guests are good to go to access it.